tedklin/back-to-basics/algorithms/graphlib/README.md

 ## Notes

 - *Skiena* has a list of [acknowledged errors](http://www3.cs.stonybrook.edu/~skiena/algorist/book/errata).
 While many errors seem to be regarding word choice, others are bugs that result in implementation incorrectness.
-I double checked everything I implemented based on this book against this error list, but there is a chance I didn't catch all of them.
+I double checked everything I implemented from this book against this error list, but there is a chance I didn't catch all of them.
 - I haven't fully digested the DFS algorithms related to connectivity (biconnectivity and strong components) yet.
 My implementations of those remain untested, and I plan to revisit them later.